maxzheng/autopip/README.rst

 Easily install apps from PyPI and automatically keep them updated.

-`autopip` automates the creation of a virtual environment using `venv <https://docs.python.org/3/library/venv.html>`_ or `virtualenv <https://virtualenv.pypa.io/>`_, installs any Python package with scripts (i.e. app) from PyPI using `pip <https://pypi.org/project/pip/>`_, and atomically creates symlinks for installed scripts in `/usr/local/bin` so you can easily use them.
+`autopip` automates the creation of a virtual environment using `venv <https://docs.python.org/3/library/venv.html>`_, installs any Python package with scripts (i.e. app) from PyPI using `pip <https://pypi.org/project/pip/>`_, and atomically creates symlinks for installed scripts in `/usr/local/bin` so you can easily use them.
 Each app version is installed cleanly into its own virtual environment.
-Optionally, it can setup crontab entries to update apps automatically.
+Optionally, it can set up crontab entries to update apps automatically (requires admin permission).

 Before starting, check your Python installation -- while `autopip` can install Python apps that run on any Python version, it requires Python 3.6+ to run::